 Thanks for visiting the blog today for this, do air plants need sun(choosing the ideal spot)post.
 You may have noticed that I didn’t write about proper watering for air plants.
 I omitted watering guidelines because I felt that topic needed its very own post!
 So please visit, how often to mist air plant post for the best way to water these low maintenance plants and for other important air plant care tips.
 To make this candle ring from air plants visit my Where to find Air plants post.
 For more plant ideas and care please visit my Indoor Plants page.

-Keep Creating Friends!
+Keep Growing Friends!